 Used / Pre-worn models

 Note – when listing this model online sellers sometimes erroneously call a “Seamaster Diver 300” a “Seamaster Planet Ocean”.
 We try to filter these watches from this category but sometimes they still get listed.
 Remember – the Seamaster Planet Ocean has an arrowhead on BOTH the hour hand and the minute hand.
-If it’s got the hollow hands with luminous circle on the hour and triangle on the hour – it’s officially a Seamaster Diver 300.
-If it’s got the arrowhead on only the hour hand – it’s a Seamaster 300.
+If it’s got the hollow hands with luminous circle on the hour and triangle on the hour – it’s officially an Omega Seamaster Diver 300m.
+If it’s got the arrowhead on only the hour hand – it’s a Omega Seamaster 300.

 Available online now

 Chronodivers.com is an affiliated partner of Amazon.com.
 Here’s a selection from their range of Omega Planet Ocean watches

 Omega Planet Ocean for sale – USA